Set your credit limit and draw amount, then compare the cost of a line of credit draw against a lump sum merchant cash advance.

 This calculator is for informational purposes only and does not constitute a loan offer.
 Actual rates, terms, and approval depend on your business profile and lending partner.
 We recommend applying so a funding specialist can provide expert guidance tailored to your situation.

-A line of credit outperforms a lump sum loan when your capital needs are irregular or unpredictable.
-Seasonal inventory purchases, bridging gaps between invoicing and payment, covering payroll during a slow month, or jumping on a time-sensitive opportunity — these are all situations where drawing exactly what you need, when you need it, costs less than borrowing a fixed amount and paying interest on money sitting in your account.
-If you know the exact amount and can plan ahead, a lump sum may offer a lower total cost.
+A line of credit outperforms a lump sum loan when your capital needs are irregular or unpredictable — seasonal inventory builds, bridging gaps between invoicing and payment, covering payroll across a slow quarter, or jumping on a time-sensitive acquisition or contract.
+Drawing exactly what you need, when you need it, costs less than borrowing a fixed amount and paying interest on money sitting in your account.
+A lump sum merchant cash advance can cost less in total for a specific, known amount with a competitive factor rate — but it lacks flexibility: one disbursement, fixed payments, and a fresh application if you need more later.
+The calculator above shows the exact dollar difference for your scenario.

 FAQ